MicrosoftEdge/WebView2Feedback/specs/Workers.md

 [uuid(0c0b03bd-ced2-5518-851a-3d3f71fb5c4b), object, pointer_default(unique)]
 interface ICoreWebView2ServiceWorkerRegistration : IUnknown {
-  /// The `scope` parameter is a fully qualified URL that defines the range of URLs
+  /// The `scopeUri` parameter is a fully qualified URL that defines the range of URLs
   /// a service worker can control.
   ///
-  /// By default, the `scope` is the directory where the service worker script resides.
+  /// By default, the `scopeUri` is the directory where the service worker script resides.
-  /// For example, if the script is at https://example.com/sw.js, the default scope is
+  /// For example, if the script is at https://example.com/app/sw.js, the default scopeUri is
-  /// https://example.com/, and the service worker can control all pages under this URL.
+  /// https://example.com/app/, and the service worker can control all pages under this URI.
   ///
-  /// During the registration of the service worker, the `scope` is set relative to the
+  /// During the registration of the service worker, the scope is set relative to the
-  /// application's base URL.
+  /// application's base URI.
 For example, if you register a service worker with a scope
   /// of /app/ for an application at https://example.com/, the scope is relative to the
-  /// base URL during registration.
+  /// base URI during registration.
   ///
   /// After the service worker is registered, the `scope` is stored and returned as a
-  /// fully qualified URL, such as https://example.com/app/.
-This URL includes the origin
+  /// fully qualified URI, such as https://example.com/app/.
+This URI includes the origin
   /// (scheme, host, and optionally port) and the path.
 If the origin or scope includes
   /// an internationalized domain name (IDN), it should be represented in punycode format.
   ///